ElenaPdu/ITFactory/Database_Project_For_SheinApp.md

   Below you can find all the insert instructions that were created in the scope of this project:

--- Insereaza date in tabela "Categories".
-Coloanele implicate sunt "category_name" si "description".
+-- Insert data into the "Categories" table.
+The involved columns are "category_name" and "description".
-Se adauga trei randuri in tabela "Categories", fiecare rand reprezentand o categorie diferita de produse: "Electronics" pentru dispozitive si accesorii electronice, "Clothing" pentru articole de imbracaminte pentru barbati, femei si copii, si "Home Decor" pentru obiecte decorative pentru designul interior al casei. <br>
+Three rows are added to the "Categories" table, each representing a different category of products: "Electronics" for electronic devices and accessories, "Clothing" for men's, women's and children's clothing items, and "Home Decor" for decorative objects for the interior design of the house. <br>
 **INSERT INTO Categories (category_name, description) <br>
 VALUES <br>
 ('Electronics', 'Products related to electronic devices and accessories'), <br>
 ('Clothing', 'Clothing items for men, women, and children'), <br>
 ('Home Decor', 'Decorative items for home interior design');** <br>

--- Insereaza date in tabela "Products".
-Coloanele implicate sunt "product_name", "category_id", "price" si "available_quantity".
+-- Insert data into the "Products" table.
+The involved columns are "product_name", "category_id", "price" and "available_quantity."
-Se adauga trei produse in tabela "Products", fiecare fiind asociat cu o anumita categorie prin intermediul coloanei "category_id". <br>
+Three products are added to the "Products" table, each associated with a specific category through the "category_id" column. <br>
 **INSERT INTO Products (product_name, category_id, price, available_quantity) <br>
 VALUES <br>
 ('Smartphone', 1, 799.99, 100), <br>